-The devaluation and framing of weaving and domestic labour as a natural and necessary pre-occupation for women - rather than "real-work" - went with them as they entered the workforce of computing.
+The devaluation and framing of weaving and domestic labour as a natural and necessary pre-occupation for women - rather than "real-work" - went with them as they entered the computing workforce.
 Women were hired to fulfil repetitive tasks that were considered too menial and mundane for men.
-Seen in the workplace as in the home, women were, "his helpmate and assistant, working in support of him, according to his plans".
-25 After the Civil War in the US women were hired as human computers - which included the group of women named the "Harvard Computers" employed for clerical work and processing astronomical data - due to the shortage of men and were paid less.
-During World War I, in the UK and US, women worked under men as human computers calculating ballistics.
-In the 1940s, computing and calculating was seen as tedious "women's work" and saw the Applied Mathematics Panel coin the term "kilogirl" - a kilogirl of energy was "equivalent to roughly a thousand hours of computing labour".
-The cognitive labour of designing machines or holding engineering roles was mens work hardware.
-The calculating and programming - like the repetitive algorithmic and generative processes of knitting, weaving and stitching was women's work - software.29
+Seen in the workplace as in the home, women were "his helpmate and assistant, working in support of him, according to his plans".
+After the Civil War in the US, women were hired as human computers - which included the group of women named the "Harvard Computers"

+employed for clerical work and processing astronomical data - due to the shortage of men and were paid less.
+During World War I. women worked under men in the UK and the US as human computers calculating ballistics.
+In the 1940s, computing and calculating were seen as tedious "women's work" and saw the Applied Mathematics Panel coin the term "kilogirl" - a kilogirl of energy was "equivalent to roughly a thousand hours of computing labour".
+The cognitive labour of designing machines or holding engineering roles was men's work - hardware.
+The calculating and programming - like the repetitive algorithmic and generative processes of knitting, weaving and stitching - was women's work - software.29

-The six "ENIAC girls" that programmed and presented the first programmable, electronic, general-purpose digital computer, ENIAC, completed in 1945 were forewarned they would not be promoted as professionals beyond being human computers.
+The six "ENIAC girls" who programmed and presented the first programmable, electronic, general-purpose digital computer, ENIAC, completed in 1945, were forewarned that they would not be promoted as professionals beyond being human computers.
 These jobs were for men.
-They were not mentioned in the historical accounts of the public demonstrations of the computer, which they took part, nor were they invited to the celebrations.
+They were not mentioned in the historical accounts of the public demonstrations of the computer in which they took part, nor were they invited to the celebrations.

 In the early 1960s, magnetic core memory was a mechanism created for information storage, which allowed for portable computers.
 They were comprised of wires running through or around magnetic rings to create binary - zeros or ones.
-In 1965, computer scientist Margaret Hamilton was responsible for the NASA Apollo mission computer software which utilised the core rope memory.
-Expert seamstresses called, "Little Old Ladies" by the predominantly male engineers, or "rope mothers", were hired to hard-wire the code by threading the wire of core memory modules.
-The modules were dubbed "LOL memory".32 Software or "soft work" and programming was dominated by women from the 19th to 20th century but by the end of the 1960s - when women were still mostly excluded from leadership roles and paid less than their male counterparts - this work became a male dominated arena and was elevated to modern software as we know it today.
+In 1965, computer scientist Margaret Hamilton was responsible for the NASA Apollo mission computer software which, utilised the core rope memory.
+Expert seamstresses called "Little Old Ladies" by the predominantly male engineers, or "rope mothers", were hired to hard-wire the code by threading the wire of core memory modules.
+The modules were dubbed "LOL memory".32 Software or "soft work" and programming was dominated by women from the 19th to 20th century.
+However, by the end of the 1960s - when women were still mostly excluded from leadership roles and paid less than their male counterparts - this work became maledominated.
+It was elevated to modern software as we know it today.